intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/actions/open-in-office.md

 ---
-title: Open in Office Actions Configuration
+title: Open in Office Action Configuration
 layout: docs
 category: Unity 7
 ---
-# Open in Office Actions Configuration via Unity Office Plugin

-## Unity Office Plugin overview

 [Unity Office Plugin](../../features/integration/unity-office-plugin.md)

-## Open in Office action

 For `Open in Office` action following section should be added to the Unity System XML file: